AshGDS/node-iiif-watermarker/README.md

 - If you have large images, a watermarked thumbnail will not be generated as the thumbnail may be smaller than the size of your watermark, which sharp does not allow.
 To solve this, I have set the server to just send an unwatermarked image if this happens.

+Credits for the smiley face used goes to [wikipedia](https://en.wikipedia.org/wiki/Smiley#/media/File:SNice.svg)